exercism/x86-64-assembly/concepts/interfacing-with-c-structs/about.md

     short two;
     int32_t three;
 };
-// example_4 has alignment of 8 (the same as int64_t)
+// example_4 has one 8-byte field, one 4-byte field and one 2-byte field
-// it occupies 16 bytes in space:
+// it has an alignment of 8 and occupies 16 bytes in space:
 // 8 bytes for field 'one'
 // 2 bytes for field 'two'
 // 2 padding bytes